-Expert presenters help make sense of two million years of human history and share the story behind some of the key objects from the exhibition A History of the World in 100 Objects, on show at the National Museum of Australia in 2016.
+Expert presenters help make sense of two million years of human history and share the story behind some of the key objects from the A History of the World in 100 Objects exhibition.